Columbus Pregnancy Discrimination Attorney

 In addition to protection against pregnancy discrimination, individuals employed by larger employers (50 or more employees within a 75-mile radius) are likely entitled to Family and Medical Leave (FMLA).
 Eligible employees may receive up to 12 weeks of unpaid, job-protected leave per year.
 It also requires that group health benefits be maintained during the leave.
 If an employee requests and/or receives FMLA leave, their employer may not interfere with their right to take the leave or retaliate against them for doing so.
 We have more information about FMLA rights here.

 There are laws to protect pregnant employees from being fired, rejected for hire, or otherwise disciplined because you are pregnant.
 Employers are not allowed to determine an employee is unable to perform her job because she is pregnant.
 Employers must make also make accommodations for pregnant employees and cannot unilaterally conclude a pregnant employee is unable to do her job.

-Contact our Columbus Pregnancy Discrimination Attorney for a FREE consultation
+Contact Our Experienced Columbus Pregnancy Discrimination Attorney

 If you believe you are being, or have been, discriminated against because of your pregnancy or issues resulting from your pregnancy, contact our Columbus pregnancy discrimination attorney immediately.
 We will guide you through the process that protects you from discrimination or harassment because of your pregnancy.
 Call us for a free consultation at 614-949-1181 with a Columbus pregnancy discrimination attorney today.